andrebraga7/world-cup-quiz/README.md

 - ### Typography

-    The font chosen for this project was [Inter](https://github.com/rsms/inter/) designed by [Rasmus Andersson](https://fonts.google.com/?query=Rasmus+Andersson).
+    The font chosen for this project was [Orbitron](https://fonts.google.com/specimen/Orbitron).
 It has a fall back font of sans-serif.
-This font was chosen because it has a similar design to the company's logotype.
-It also has some great readability features like stated by the designer:
+This font was chosen because it has a fun game like feel to it which helps with the user experience of playing a quiz game.
-    >Inter features a tall x-height to aid in readability of mixed-case and lower-case text.
-Several OpenType features are provided as well.

 - ### Colour scheme
-    The colour scheme chosen follows and builds upon the companys visual idendity, which relates to the application of renewable energies.
+    The colour scheme is bright and fun, the blue resembles the FIFA logo, the green relates to the colour of the football pitch and the purple integrates well with the other two to create a quiz game atmosphere.

     ![Colours](assets/readme-images/colors.png)